bitwitch/discord-proximity-chat/README.md

 4. In the file browser, navigate to where you downloaded this repository and inside `firefox-extension` select `manifest.json`

 ### Server
 As of 2023-10-01, I have rented a droplet and am running a websocket server there.
 I will not be leaving it up very long.
 It is likely not still active.
 You can easily run your own (just install go, build the package `websocket_server` in this repo, and run it).
-By default it is listening on port 3333, you can change this in `websocket_server.go`.
-Search for `websocket_server_url` in `firefox-extension/background_script.js` to change the server url.
+By default it is listening on port 3333, you can change this by using the port command line argument, i.e. `-port 8099`.
+Search for `websocket_server_url` in `firefox-extension/background_script.js` to change the server urlin the browser extension.
 You can alternatively try out the local only version of the browser extension by checking out the tag `local-only-version`.